-Investment Casting for Simple & Complex Shapes
+Precision Investment Casting for Simple & Complex Shapes

 While investment castings made using the lost-wax process are often produced one part at a time, most of the investment castings Deeco creates are produced in multiples for larger volume production.
 Investment castings with complex geometries and intricate details can be created with little worry about die wear or dimensional changes.

 - Excellent surface finish

 - Extremely intricate parts can be cast

 - Almost any metal can be used

 - No flash or parting lines

 Custom Investment Casting Materials

 A good investment casting foundry like Deeco Metals can produce near-net castings from nearly any metal.
 The most commonly used materials for investment castings are aluminum alloys, bronze alloys, magnesium alloys, cast iron, carbon steels, stainless steel, and other nickel alloys.

 This process is beneficial for casting metals with high melting temperatures that cannot be molded in plaster or metal.
 Typical investment castings include parts with complex geometries, such as turbine blades, firearm components, marine parts, and other industrial components.